-- complete the course requirements outlined in Section 5.1 (for M.S. degree) or 5.2 (for the PSM degree); - maintain a minimum average GPA of 3.0 on all coursework; - complete 6 credits of thesis (for students choosing thesis option); - successfully complete project or thesis; - be fulfilling their assistantship duties in a satisfactory manner.
+- complete the course requirements outline in this document; - continue to maintain a minimum average GPA of 3.0 on all coursework; - complete 6 credits of thesis if choosing the thesis option; - successfully complete project or thesis; - be fulfilling assistantship duties in a satisfactory manner.

-As described in Section 3.3, students in the M.S. program who desire to automatically be switched to the Ph.D. program should pass the preliminary examination by the end of their second year in the M.S. program.
+As described in Section 3.2, students in the M.S. program who desire to switch to the Ph.D. program should pass the preliminary examination by the end of their second year in the M.S. program.